P-p-H-d/mlib/README.md

 #### DICT\_SET\_DEF(name, key\_type[, key\_oplist])
 #### DICT\_SET\_DEF\_AS(name,  name\_t, name\_it\_t, key\_type[, key\_oplist])

-DICT\_SET\_DEF defines the dictionary set 'name##\_t' and its associated methods as "static inline" functions.
+DICT\_SET\_DEF defines the dictionary set 'name\_t' and its associated methods as "static inline" functions.
 A dictionary set is a specialized version of a dictionary with no value (only keys).

-'name' shall be a C identifier that will be used to identify the list.
+'name' shall be a C identifier that will be used to identify the dictionnary.
 It will be used to create all the types (including the iterator) and functions to handle the container.
 This definition shall be done once per name and per compilation unit.